Sarah’s Curls Story

 I started relaxing my hair when I was 13 and kept on relaxing my roots every three to six months until I was 24.
 I only cut the ends once or twice a year so it got pretty long.
 I was so proud of my long straight hair.
 Everybody use to think I had a weave or a wig.

-My sister had done the big chop a while ago and she had long beautiful curly hair but I remembered my natural being coarser than hers.
+My sister had done the big chop a while ago and she had long beautiful curls but I remembered my natural being coarser than hers.
 To be honest, I couldn’t even remember what my natural hair was really like.
 I could only remember it being difficult to deal with and very dry and tangled.
 I thought it was very coarse like my mum because my unrelaxed roots felt that way.

 One day, I relaxed my hair myself instead of going to the salon because I was broke.
 Bad idea.
 My scalp was burnt which made me think about the chemicals I was putting in my head over the years.
 That is how the back to natural idea started to make its way through my mind slowly.
 I was thinking about the future and what I would tell my child(ren) (if I am lucky enough to have any one day) if they ask why my hair as straight if theirs is curly.